bulamika/Past-Projects/README.md

 # Past-Projects

-The github page includes examples of past coding projects M. Chen once participated in.
+The github page includes examples of past coding projects M. Chen once participated in. <br>
 For showcasing and brief descriptions, see .